here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-2-intermediate.md

 Specifically, we need to download and install the command line tool.

 Negative
-: Note: during the XYZ beta, you will need to ask someone within HERE to help you get the command line tool installed.
+: Note: during the XYZ private beta, you will need to ask someone within HERE to help you get the command line tool installed.
 Also, the exact steps for installing the command line tool will depend on your operating system, whether you're using Windows, OSX, or Linux.
+Once XYZ has launched in public beta, we will update the instructions here.

-Once you have the command line tool installed, you’ll need to run `here configure` to set up your credentials.
-Specifically, you’ll need your **AppID** and **AppCode**.
+Once you have the command line tool installed, you’ll need to run `here configure set` to set up your credentials.
+Specifically, you’ll need your **App ID** and **App Code**.

-Now try `here xyz list` to see any spaces you have set up already.
-You might not have any.
-Or if you do, you can try `here xyz describe [SpaceID]` to get some details about one of them.

 Now we’re going to upload the air quality data using the command-line to add the appropriate tags.
 Before we upload any data, we need to create an empty XYZ space.
 Here’s how we do that, adding a name and description: